-- In January 2017, a request was made by Johnny Phillipello, CEO of Buc Days, to support the Bayshore Park project with additional funding to provide for the repairs and upgrades to the Old City Hall/Memorial Coliseum parking lot, which is currently not in the scope of Bayshore Park. - This parking lot is critical to Buc Days Carnival operations since they are no longer allowed to use the Great Lawn (old Memorial Coliseum Site) for large carnival rides due to the damage to the lawn and the irrigation system.
+In January 2017, a request was made by Johnny Phillipello, CEO of Buc Days, to support the Bayshore Park project with additional funding to provide for the repairs and upgrades to the Old City Hall/Memorial Coliseum parking lot, which is currently not in the scope of Bayshore Park.

-- The City requested proposals from both Fulton-Coastcon (Bayshore Park contractor) and Grace Paving (one of the City's selected contractor for the IDIQ minor streets improvements) to provide an upgraded parking lot at this location. - The City will move forward with the best value option for the repair of that parking lot later this year after negotiations are concluded and if the budget source can be identified. - Budgetary support from the Type A board for the repair and upgrade to the parking lot was requested, as that scope could not be covered by the available 2008 Bond funds in the current design-build project. - This parking lot has been used in the past as temporary storage for boats from the Marina during hurricane surge events. - This parking lot is anticipated to be used in the future for other events, such as a park and ride facility to support events at the north end of the seawall or even North Beach. - On February 20, 2017, the Corpus Christi Business and Job Development Corporation approved an appropriation of Type A funds in the amount of \$424,500 for improvements to the parking lot at the old Memorial Coliseum site.
+- This parking lot is critical to Buc Days Carnival operations since they are no longer allowed to use the Great Lawn (old Memorial Coliseum Site) for large carnival rides due to the damage to the lawn and the irrigation system. - The City requested proposals from both Fulton-Coastcon (Bayshore Park contractor) and Grace Paving (one of the City's selected contractor for the IDIQ minor streets improvements) to provide an upgraded parking lot at this location. - The City will move forward with the best value option for the repair of that parking lot later this year after negotiations are concluded and if the budget source can be identified. - Budgetary support from the Type A board for the repair and upgrade to the parking lot was requested, as that scope could not be covered by the available 2008 Bond funds in the current design-build project. - This parking lot has been used in the past as temporary storage for boats from the Marina during hurricane surge events. - This parking lot is anticipated to be used in the future for other events, such as a park and ride facility to support events at the north end of the seawall or even North Beach. - On February 20, 2017, the Corpus Christi Business and Job Development Corporation approved an appropriation of Type A funds in the amount of \$424,500 for improvements to the parking lot at the old Memorial Coliseum site.
 This project was requested by the Bayshore Park Task Force to enhance continuity and parking for the McGee Beach, Water's Edge Park, and Seawall.
 The work will be executed through the City's ongoing Minor Street Pavement Repairs IDIQ project.
-Work includes reconstruction of the parking lot, adjacent curbs and gutters, and lighting upgrades. - On June 20, 2017, the City Council is expected to appropriate the Type A funds into a City Capital account so a Contract may be awarded to the Minor Street IDIQ contractor and work may begin on the Parking lot.
-Repairs scheduled to commence after July 4th celebrations.
+Work includes reconstruction of the parking lot, adjacent curbs and gutters, and lighting upgrades. - On June 20, 2017, the City Council tabled the above item due to wanting more information from staff concerning the Bayshore Park Project. - This item is scheduled to be presented to City Council on July 11th and 18th, 2017. - Council approved the transfer of the budget to support the parking lot construction. - Parking lot construction is anticipated to begin on 7/24/17 and completion is anticipated by 9/1/17.